 (Original Title must be submitted)

-Any size, type, or horsepower of motor on a watercraft will require it to be registered, but only motors in excess of 25 horsepower are listed on titles.
+Any size, type, or horsepower of motor on a watercraft requires it to be registered.
+Only motors in excess of 25 horsepower are listed on titles.

 Duplicate Titles, Registrations or Decals